jerilynzheng/al-folio/_projects/onomatic.markdown

 Each language class comes with sets tailored toward specific scenarios.
 A lesson comes with a set of cards.
 The card can vocalize the new word, an example sentence, and its part of speech in both the native and target languages.
 To support the sound, a visual aid is also provided in the form of an image depicting said word on the card.

-The importance of word formation is also emphasized and used to help the user remember words long term.
-Memory devices linking the language back to their own native language, user-generated memory, roots of words, and similar words are examples of information that can be stored for each specific card or phrase.
+The importance of <mark>word formation</mark> is also emphasized and used to help the user remember words long term.
+Memory devices linking the language back to their own native language, user-generated memory, roots of words, and similar words are examples of <mark>information</mark> that can be stored for each specific card or phrase.

-On each card, you can hear the word, hear a sentence with the word, and toggle back and forth between languages.
-Users can also create their own lessons, with all of the same features available to them.
+On each card, you can hear the word, hear a sentence with the word, and toggle back and forth <mark>between languages</mark>.
+Users can also create their <mark>own lessons</mark>, with all of the same features available to them.
 Additionally, users can jot down notes on the word or memory devices, either by recording their cues or typing them.
-Users create accounts to track progress on their favorite sets and follow lesson plans.
+Users create accounts to <mark>track progress</mark> on their favorite sets and follow lesson plans.

-There is also a question and answer interface integrated into Onomatic.
-The focus of the interface is elicitations with other users.
-For example, one user could ask for someone to say a specific phrase or sentence in a certain dialect or accent, and other users could reply with a recording of their own voice.

 **Future**

-Eventually, a question and answer type interface will be integrated into the website.
+Eventually, a <mark>question and answer</mark> type interface will be integrated into the website.
 The focus of the interface will be elicitations with other users.
 For example, one user could ask for someone to say a specific phrase or sentence in a certain dialect or accent, and other users could reply with a recording of their own voice.

 **Learnings (so far)**